ecotaxa/ecotaxa_py_client/docs/FilesApi.md

 Put User File

-Upload a file for the current user.
-The returned text will contain a serve-side path which is usable for some file-related operations e.g. import.
+**Upload a file for the current user.**  The returned text will contain a serve-side path which is usable for some file-related operations.  *e.g. import.*

 ### Example